 They fuel everything you do, from sleeping to running a marathon.

-Your body can use them to fuel work right away, or store them for later use.
+Your body can use calories to fuel work right away or store them for later use.

-Some calories can be stored as glycogen (carbs), but the majority is stored as body fat.
+Some calories can be stored as glycogen (carbs), but the majority are stored as body fat.

-This article explains how many calories are in a pound of body fat.
+- explains how many calories are in a pound of body fat

-It also discusses the 500-calorie deficit myth and presents some tools for predicting realistic weight loss.
+- presents some tools for predicting realistic weight loss

 Let’s take a moment to define what we mean by body fat.